davidarchanjo/spring-certified-developer-study-guide/README.md

 [@ConditionalOnCloudPlatform](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/condition/ConditionalOnCloudPlatform.html) - used to condition the registration of the annotated component only if the specified cloud platform is active;

-### CUSTOM CONDITIONS
+### CUSTOM CONDITION
-We can define custom logic to be used as criteria for registering a component.
-To do so we create a custom condition by implementing the [Condition](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Condition.html) interface and specifing it as parameter for the @Conditional annotation.
+We can define a custom logic to be used as criteria for registering a component.
+To do so we should create a class that implements the [Condition](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Condition.html) interface, overriding its [matches](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Condition.html#matches-org.springframework.context.annotation.ConditionContext-org.springframework.core.type.AnnotatedTypeMetadata-) method with our custom logic, and then specify our class as parameter for the @Conditional annotation.

+### COMBINE CONDITIONS
+We can make use of combined @Conditional annotations along with custom condition in order to apply complex OR or AND logical operation.

+To apply the OR operator, we only have to create a custom condition extending the [AnyNestedCondition](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/condition/AnyNestedCondition.html) class.
+I implemented the [HmlOrPrdEnvironmentCondition](/spring-conditional/src/main/java/io/davidarchanjo/HmlOrPrdEnvironmentCondition.java) custom condition class and apply it [here](/spring-conditional/src/main/java/io/davidarchanjo/Config.java#L37)

+## External Application Properties
+By default, Spring Boot will find and load `application.[properties|yml]` files from the following locations when your application boots up. **Be aware of that this list is ordered by precedence with values from lower items overriding earlier ones**:

+> When talking about a Spring Boot application, the classpath is the resource folder location of the project

+> If we have .properties and .yml configuration files in the same location, what is defined from .properties will take precedence over .yml if the same property is defined in both files.

+> Command line properties, JVM arguments and OS environment variables will always take precedence over (same) properties defined from .properties or .yml files.

+1. From command-line and OS environment:
+   - OS environment variable, e.g. `export server.port=9090`;
+   - JVM argument, e.g. `-Dserver.port=9090`;
+   - command-line argument, e.g. `--server-port=9090`;

+2. From the classpath:
+   - The classpath root, e.g. from `/resources` folder by default;
+   - The classpath `/config` package, i.e. from `/resources/config` folder;

+3. From the current directory:
+   - The current directory;
+   - The `/config` subdirectory in the current directory;
+   - Immediate child directories of the `/config` subdirectory, according to system default folder ordering;

+With that in mind, if a property is defined in `/resources/application.properties` and there is a definition for the same property in `/resources/config/application.properties` with a different value, the value from the latter location will take precedence over the former.

 </br>